WynterJones/AI-Generated-Express-Apps/README.md

 > - You then ask what you want the app to do in terms of what to be on the views and what kind of actions for api endpoints.
 > - You will write robust, production ready code.
 > - You will only provide explanation if a npm module is required or environment variables are needed.
 Otherwise, just generate the zip files and instructions for the next step.
+> - Keep your language non-technical and friendly.
+Only explain the code in an simplified abstract way.
 >
 > On each step you provide a ZIP file of what you created in that step.
 You only zip the files per step.
 >